normalian/VMSS-Deploy-Update-With-ManagedDisk/README.md

 After running the script, watch your vmss via Azure portal.
 The script was succeeded if you can watch "LATEST MODEL" of your vmss are "No" via Azure portal like below.
 ![VMSS Model Update](https://raw.githubusercontent.com/normalian/VMSS-Deploy-Update-With-ManagedDisk/master/fig.png "VMSS Model Update")

-Upgrade your instances to "LATEST MODEL" vi portal.
+Upgrade your instances to "LATEST MODEL" via Azure portal.
 Your update will be finished when "LATEST MODEL" of all instances are "Yes".